Scholarly Works

 Weeding Exercise

 For my weeding exercise, I obtained data from the Upper Dublin Public Library and simulated the weeding of their Young Adult Nonfiction collection.
 I enjoyed having the opportunity to work with real data from a local library and learn more about collection development and management.
+I am grateful that I had the opportunity to meet one of the lead librarians and talk with her about the process weeding and library operations in general.
+From this assignment, I gained a better perspective on the realities of working in a library and all of the activities that go on behind the scenes.

 Link to view my weeding exercise here.